Did You Know?

 You might recognize the town of Juzcar in Spain from the Hollywood movie, Smurfs.
 It was a whitewashed town until it was painted Smurf-blue for its promotion in 2011.
 Looking at the increasing number of tourists, the locals refused the production house who had offered to re-paint the town.

-Yes, there do exist such colorful cities in the world.
+There do exist colorful cities in the world.
 And the people living there do know how to turn a dull city into a vibrant beauty.
 Some of them are a result of ancient tradition and others as modern-day beautification.
 So, join us on the journey as we explore all the colorful places on this planet.
-We bet you can't help but go awestruck every time you land in one!
-Check out the list below.
+You won't help but go awestruck every time you land in one!

 World's Most Vibrant Cities